letterpad/letterpad/README.md

 A verbose documentation can be found at [https://letterpad.app/docs](https://letterpad.app/docs).

 Letterpad is an open source project, licensed under MIT.
-It is a Single Page Application and runs ridiculously fast.
-It has a very minimal initial configuration and is easy to setup.
+It runs ridiculously fast.

 The API of letterpad exchanges information in json and you have full control over what data to get, set and display.
 You can build entire publishing apps on top of it, and completely customise the reader experience.